Award-Winning Landscaping Flourishes Along CFX Roads

 A cascade of colors and textures created by a wide variety of trees, shrubs and groundcovers surround the 125 centerline miles of roadway that comprise the Central Florida Expressway Authority system.

-The majority of the landscape material installed along the roads, interchanges, and plazas are native to Florida, with all of the material utilized being drought tolerant, pest resistant, and requiring minimal fertilization and maintenance care.
+The plant material throughout the CFX system covers more than 10 million square feet – the equivalent of over 175 football fields.
+The majority of the landscape material installed along the roads, interchanges, and plazas is native to Florida, with all of the material utilized being drought tolerant, pest resistant, and requiring minimal fertilization and maintenance care.

 Incorporating these types of plantings is beneficial by both reducing costs and limiting negative impacts on the environment.